School opening times

 The school gates are open at 8:35am, however, school staff will not be available to supervise children in the playground until 8:45am.
 At 8:45am the children should line up outside the classroom door and they will be taken into the classroom by their teacher.
 In the case of bad weather the children will be let into their rooms by the teacher at 8:40am

-It is very important that your child arrives on time, by 8:55am for school.
+It is very important that your child arrives on time, at 8:45am for school.
 Being late is upsetting for the child and disruptive for the class.
 If you are late, please take your child to the office where will be given a late mark, and their lunch booked.

 If there are pupils who continue to be late arriving or being picked up after school late, the attendance manager will be informed.